-Consult the Center for Disease Control (CDC) and the Travel Clinic at Elson Student Health Center for guidance early in your preparations.
+Consult the Center for Disease Control (CDC) and the International Travel Clinic at the Student Health and Wellness Center for guidance early in your preparations.
 For travel to medium to high medical risk destinations (all countries except for Western Europe, Australia, New Zealand, Canada, and Japan), you are strongly encouraged to make a travel appointment at the Student Health Center Travel Clinic at least 4-6 weeks in advance of departure.